myphysicslabathome/Thermo-EMF-vs.-Temperature-Curve-using-ExpEYES/README.md

 - Wholehearted thanks to the entire Inter-University Accelerator Centre (IUAC), New Delhi, India team especially Er.
 V.V.V.
 Satyanarayana, Mr. Abhijit Sarkar, and Dr. Ajith Kumar B. P. for developing the device and conducting the training program.

+- Warm appreciation to Mr. Hemanta Kumar Ghosh from the Department of Basic Science, NSHM Knowledge Campus, Durgapur for his unwavering support in making this project successful.

 ## License
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 ![CC BY 4.0](https://i.creativecommons.org/l/by/4.0/88x31.png)